 - Should none of the VETS volunteers be contactable, the Operator will give advice over the phone on how to do chest compressions until help arrives.

-Fuller instructions sheets, provided by CHT, are to be found at All Saints Church, the Village notice board (near the corner of Elkington Road), in the Village Hall, and at The Knightley.
+Fuller instructions sheets, provided by CHT, are to be found at All Saints Church, the Parish Council notice board (opposite Squisito), and in the Village Hall.
 These give sound and clear advice about the Defibrillator and what to do when finding someone collapsed or collapsing.
 You may find it helpful to read one of these instruction sheets when you can– just in case !!!!

 For more information about the Defibrillator, the VETS or CHT please contact Barbara Barber on 01788 822925.